First Steps

 Step 5: Explore the Data Model

-Section titled “Step 5: Explore the Data Model”The data/ directory contains YAML files that describe the desired state of the fabric.
+Section titled “Step 5: Explore the Data Model”The data/ directory contains YAML files that describe the desired state of the fabric, and the templates/ directory contains reusable configuration templates.
 Here are the key concepts:

 Inventory

-Section titled “Inventory”The inventory.nac.yaml file defines the devices, their management URLs, device group memberships, and per-device variables:
+Section titled “Inventory”The inventory.nac.yaml file defines global variables, device groups, and devices with their management URLs and per-device variables:

-Section titled “Device Groups”Device groups allow you to logically group devices and assign shared templates and variables.
-For example, service_l2_101.nac.yaml defines a Layer 2 service across two leaf switches:
+Section titled “Device Groups and Services”Device groups allow you to logically group devices and assign shared templates and variables.
+They are also used to define services.
+For example, service_prod_web.nac.yaml defines a Layer 2 service across two leaf switches:

-nxos: device_groups: - name: SERVICE_101 devices: - LEAF1 - LEAF2 templates: [service_l2] variables: vlan_id: 101 mcast_group: 225.1.1.1This assigns the service_l2 template to both LEAF1 and LEAF2 with the specified variables.
+nxos: device_groups: - name: SERVICE_PROD_WEB devices: - LEAF1 - LEAF2 templates: [service_l2] variables: vlan_id: 1001 vlan_name: PROD_WEBThis assigns the service_l2 template to both LEAF1 and LEAF2 with the specified variables.
 Adding more services is as simple as creating additional YAML files with different device groups and variables.

 Templates